-The Quechua language is a co-official language to Spanish in Peru but is a second language in Bolivia.
-In the highlands of these two countries, the Quechua language is spoken as sole language by about 50% of the population although 80% speak Quechua but use other dialects instead while 90% understand the Quechua language.
-Ancient Quechua culture and entertainment are linked with Inca traditions.
-Modern Quechua peoples have been influenced by Spanish cultural elements that were introduced by the conquistadors such as Christianity, domesticated animals, and farming implements.
-Traditional clothing persists in many Quechua communities even in cities and townships.
+The Quechua language is a co-official language along with Spanish in Peru and is a second language in Bolivia.
+In the highlands of these two countries, the Quechua language is spoken as the sole language by about 50% of the population, while 90% understand the language.
+Ancient Quechua culture and entertainment are linked with the traditions of the Inca.
+Modern Quechua people and Quecha-Mestizos have been influenced by Spanish cultural elements that were introduced by the conquistadors such as Christianity, domesticated animals, and farming tools.
+Traditional clothing is still worn in many Quechua communities, even in cities and townships.
 Meetings, weddings, and festivals all form part of the Quechua people's traditional entertainment.

-Notable Quechua personalities are a mix of leaders, revolutionaries, activists, and entertainers.
+Notable Quechua personalities are leaders, revolutionaries, activists, and entertainers.
 One of the most notable is Peruvian President Ollanta Moisés Humala Tasso who took office July 28th, 2011.
 President Tasso won over Fujimori in a run-off vote in the 2011 election.
-Another leader who came from the Quechua race is Peruvian Viceroyalty José Gabriel Túpac Amaru who early on led a revolutionary uprising against the Spanish colonialist in 1780.
+Another leader who was Quechua is Peruvian Viceroyalty José Gabriel Túpac Amaru, who early on led a revolutionary uprising against the Spanish colonialist in 1780.
 Although he later held the government position as vice-royalty, he was executed in 1781.
-A happier circumstance is evident with the Quechua German-born American actress Q'orianka Waira Qoiana Kilcher who achieved fame in the role of Pocahontas in the film, The New World in 2005.
-She also played the major role in another film, Princess Kaiulani.
-Other notable Quechua are Martin Chambi, a photographer, Diego Quispe Tito, an artist and painter, Benjamin Bratt, an American actor, Josh Keaton, also an American actor, and Penelope Velasco, an American activist.